 When James returned with a light blanket, Annie wrapped it tightly around Harry, shielding him from the early morning chill.

 ‘Quickly does it, Miss.’
-James guided them forward, towards the port side of the ship where a lifeboat, already knee-deep with seawater, banged against the hull with each rising wave.
+James guided them forward, towards the port side of the ship where a lifeboat, already knee-deep with seawater, bumped against the hull with each rising wave.
 Annie’s heart began to thud.
 The lifeboat was filling fast, women and children struggling to find their feet as they were handed over the side, infants bawling for their mothers.

 ‘You can’t expect me to get in that!’ gasped Annie.
 ‘It’s half-filled with water.’
 One of the sailors tore Harry out of her arms.
 When she tried to grab him back, another seized her around the waist.
-Annie screamed as the sky swung above her.
+Annie gasped as the sky swung above her.
 Everything was happening so fast.

-Suddenly she found herself in the lifeboat, and Harry was handed back to her.
+Suddenly, she found herself in the lifeboat, and Harry was handed back to her.
 Then, almost as soon as she’d got her balance again, the world around them exploded.